 What if the abuser violates the order?

 Violating a DVRO is against the law.
 There are two ways to get help if the abuser violates the DVRO.

 Through the police or sheriff

 If the defendant violates the DVRO, you can call 911 immediately.
 In some cases, the defendant can be arrested right away.1 Tell the officers you have a DVRO and the defendant is violating it.
-Always have both a certified copy (that you got from the court clerk) of your Restraining Order After Hearing (CLETS)2, Form DV-130 (with any attachments) and your filed copy of the Proof of Service, showing that the abuser was served with the Restraining Order After Hearing (Form DV-140) with you at all times.3
+Always have both a certified copy of your Restraining Order After Hearing (CLETS)2, Form DV-130 (with any attachments) and your filed copy of the Proof of Service, showing that the abuser was served with the Restraining Order After Hearing (Form DV-140) with you at all times.3

 If the abuser is arrested and criminal charges are filed, you may be asked to go to court to tell what happened.
 It may be several weeks or months before the criminal case is called and you are asked to tell about what happened.
 It will be easier to remember things for your hearing if you write down everything that happened right after it happens.